aeronaut2001/QUALITY-DATA-INGESTION-WITH-AWS-GLUE/README.md

  ---

 ## 📙 Project Summary :

-- The project utilizes Amazon Athena to analyze smartphone data stored in Amazon S3.
+- The project utilizes AWS Glue to Perform ETL over the Stored in Amazon S3.
 - It employs SQL queries for ad-hoc analysis, leveraging AWS Glue for data integration.
 - Key learnings include table creation methods, query optimizations, and Athena to Power BI connections.
+- utilize the Aws Redshift to perform datawarehousing.
+- also use the aws Glue component of data Quality check to use data that pass data Quality check rule that only go in Redshift.
 - Optimizations focus on performance and cost reduction, while the connection to Power BI enables data visualization for informed decision-making.